Beginner Karate Program

 Sometimes, we need to take some time off, whether it be for vacation, because we’re sick, to take care of a loved one in need, or some other conflict in schedule.

 This is why we offer our students the ability to put their membership on hold if they need to temporarily stop their training.
 If you’re going to miss class for two weeks or more, you don’t have to lose it.
 To get this benefit, just let the instructor know to put your membership on hold and for how long.
-That time will then be added to your membership such that your renewal date is pushed back by the same length of time.
+We will then add that time to your membership such that your renewal date is pushed back by the same length of time.

 A typical example: Student joins in September, trains throughout Fall, Winter, Spring.
 That student then goes on Summer vacation for a month in July.
 If they had not taken time off, their renewal date would be in September.
-But because of the one month break, their renewal date is pushed to October.
+But because of the one month break, we push their renewal date to October.

 Family Membership Discounts Available